Energy Hook is a grapple-and-swing-and-run-on-walls-for-style game by Jamie Fristrom, creator of the Spider-Man 2 game.

 I’m Jamie Fristrom, and back in the dark ages I was technical director and designer on the Spider-Man 2 game, the one that came out with the movie.
 Unlike most movie license games, Spider-Man 2 turned out pretty good, and one of the reasons was its crazy swinging system, a system that I invented.
 Players who dove deep into the system really got a sense of what it might feel like to swing from rooftop to rooftop, holding onto dear life from a tiny thread, as momentum and gravity did their work.

-That's what “Yahtzee” Croshaw of Zero Punctuation called the swinging form Spider-Man 2.
-He went so far as to put the game on his list of five favorite games of all time.
+Famous game reviewers “Yahtzee” Croshaw of Zero Punctuation and Daniel Hardcastle of NerdCubed have both gone off on how much they liked the swinging form Spider-Man 2, and Spider-Man 2 is on both of their "top five games of all time" lists.
+(Here's Yahtzee's; NerdCubed says it in the video.)
 Many other reviewers loved the feel of the game's revolutionary swinging system, and the Academy of Interactive Arts and Sciences nominated it for their Excellence in Gameplay Engineering award.

 You can’t find gameplay like it these days, so I've decided to bring something like it back.
 And Energy Hook is that something.